fanfanlatulipe26/talking_variometer_altimeter/README.md

 ### Setup menu.
 Buttons handling

+The receiver in ground station features 2 push buttons used for managing the volume and the setup menu: buttonUp and buttonDown.

 The setup menu allows to control:
 - Activation / deactivation of the variometer
 - Activation / deactivation of the altimeter